ykuts/ll-multiling/README.md

 ## 📄 License

 All rights reserved for Label Ladder.
-This website code is proprietary to Label Ladder.
+This website code is proprietary to Label Ladder...